Executive MBA (EMBA): Career Path

 Career Options

-Overview of Master of Business Administration - MBA (Executive)
+Master of Business Administration - MBA (Executive) Career Path

 Course Outlines

-• Accounting: Covers financial reporting and analysis, including topics such as balance sheets, income statements, and financial ratios.
+• Accounting: Covers financial reporting and analysis, including balance sheets, income statements, and financial ratios.

 • Economics: Examines how individuals and organizations make decisions about the allocation of resources, including topics such as microeconomics, macroeconomics, and international economics.

-• Finance: Studies financial decision-making, including topics such as capital budgeting, financial modeling, and corporate finance.
+• Finance: Studies financial decision-making, including capital budgeting, financial modeling, and corporate finance.

-• Marketing: Focuses on the development and implementation of marketing strategies, including topics such as market research, branding, and customer relationship management.
+• Marketing: This field focuses on the development and implementation of marketing strategies, including topics such as market research, branding, and customer relationship management.

-• Operations: Examines the design and management of systems for producing and distributing goods and services, including topics such as supply chain management, project management, and quality control.
+• Operations: This course examines the design and management of systems for producing and distributing goods and services, including supply chain management, project management, and quality control.

-• Strategy: Analyzes the formulation and implementation of business strategies, including topics such as competitive analysis, business model innovation, and corporate governance.
+• Strategy: Analyzes the formulation and implementation of business strategies, including competitive analysis, business model innovation, and corporate governance.

 • Leadership: Covers topics such as leadership theory, communication, teamwork, and ethical decision-making.

-• Management: Focuses on the management of people and organizations, including topics such as organizational behavior, human resource management, and change management.
+• Management: This field focuses on managing people and organizations, including organizational behavior, human resource management, and change management.

 Eligibility